diogogithub/gnu-social/docs/administrator/src/install/no_docker_shell.md

 {{#include bin-configure.md}}

- 7. You should now be able to navigate to your social site's main directory and see the "Public Timeline", which will probably be empty.
+ 7. You should now be able to navigate to your social site's main directory and see the "Public Feed", which will probably be empty.
 You can now register new user, post some notices, edit your profile, etc.

 ### Fancy URLs